What is Reverse Osmosis?

 Recovery is the amount of feed water emerging from the system as good, permeate water.

-Another way to think of recovery is the amount of water not being sent to drain as concentrate but collected as permeate or product water.
+Another way to think about recovery is as the amount of water collected as permeate or product water instead of being sent to drain as concentrate.
 Higher recovery percents mean you are sending less water to drain as concentrate and saving more permeate water.
 However, if recovery percents are too high for the RO design, it can lead to larger problems from membrane scaling and fouling.

-RO system recovery rates are established with the help of design software that considers numerous factors, such as feed water chemistry and pre-treatment before the RO system.
+Design software establishes RO system recovery rates by considering numerous factors such as feed water chemistry and pre-treatment before the RO system.
 Therefore, proper RO system recovery depends on the design.
 Calculating the recovery facilitates rapid determination that the system is operating outside of the intended design.

 The calculation below expresses the recovery rate as a percentage.